What is arthritis?

 help you get dressed more easily.

-- Managing use of medicines.
-Long-term use of some anti-inflammatory medicines can lead to stomach bleeding.
-Work
+Managing use of medicines.
+Long-term use of some anti-inflammatory medicines can lead to stomach bleeding and

-with your healthcare provider to create a plan to reduce this risk.
+other possible side effects.
+Work with your healthcare provider to create a plan to

 When should I call my healthcare provider?